 • Each confirmed participant will submit one original piece of young-adult fiction, either a short story or the first chapter of a novel (up to eighteen pages double spaced).
 All students are expected to read submissions, along with other works assigned by the instructor, in advance of the workshop.

 Financial Assistance is available to those who would not otherwise be able to attend—click here for guidelines and application.

 about Kristen-Paige Madonia

 Kristen-Paige Madonia is the author of the young adult novels Invisible Fault Lines (2016) and Fingerprints of You (2012), both published by Simon & Schuster Books for Young Readers.
-Her short fiction has appeared in various publications including the Greensboro Review, Five Chapters, the New Orleans Review, American Fiction: Best Previously Unpublished Short Stories by Emerging Writers, and Sycamore Review; she has received awards or fellowships from the Sewanee Writers’ Conference, the Vermont Studio Center, the Juniper Summer Writing Institute, Virginia Center for the Creative Arts, Hedgebrook Writers’ Retreat, Millay Colony for the Arts, the Key West Literary Seminar, and The Studios of Key West.
+Her short fiction has appeared in various publications, including the Greensboro Review, Five Chapters, the New Orleans Review, American Fiction: Best Previously Unpublished Short Stories by Emerging Authors, and Sycamore Review.
+She has received awards or fellowships from the Sewanee Writers’ Conference, Vermont Studio Center, Juniper Summer Writing Institute, Virginia Center for the Creative Arts, Hedgebrook writing retreat, Millay Colony for the Arts, Key West Literary Seminar, and the Studios of Key West.
 She was the 2012 D.H.
-Lawrence Fellow and was awarded the Tennessee Williams/New Orleans Literary Festival Prize in 2010.
+Lawrence fellow and was awarded a Tennessee Williams/New Orleans Literary Festival prize in 2010.

-Kristen-Paige holds a master’s degree in Creative Writing from California State University, Long Beach and currently lives in Charlottesville, Virginia with her family.
-She is a member of the University of Nebraska, Omaha, low-residency MFA faculty and also teaches creative writing at James Madison University, Goochland County High School, and WriterHouse.
+Madonia holds a master’s degree in creative writing from California State University, Long Beach, and currently lives in Charlottesville, Virginia, with her family.
+She is a member of the University of Nebraska at Omaha low-residency MFA faculty and also teaches creative writing at James Madison University, Goochland County High School, and WriterHouse.